2011 FIFA Women's World Cup: Knockout stage

 The knockout stage comprised the eight teams that advanced from the group stage of the tournament.
 There were three rounds of matches, with each round eliminating half of the teams entering that round.
 The successive rounds were the quarter-finals, semi-finals, and the final.
 There is also a play-off to decide third and fourth place.
-For each game in the knockout stage, any draw at 90 minutes was followed by thirty minutes of extra time; if scores were still level, there would be a penalty shootout to determine who progressed to the next round.
+For each game in the knockout stage, any draw at 90 minutes was followed by thirty minutes of extra time; if scores were still level, there would be a penalty shoot-out to determine who progressed to the next round.